Do you have health insurance for Canada?

 Staying safe during your first months in Alberta

 After you file your Alberta health card application, there is a waiting period that ends on the 1st day of the 3rd month after you have established residency.
 However, some individuals may be eligible for reimbursement if they paid for an insured health service during this period.

 In your first chaotic days in a new country, it can be challenging to determine what is eligible for reimbursement, especially if you’ve had a sudden illness or injury.
-To help simplify things, most newcomers purchase private health insurance to protect themselves before they receive their Alberta health card.
+To help simplify things, many newcomers purchase private health insurance to protect themselves before they receive their Alberta health card.

 In addition to reimbursing services typically covered by Alberta Health Care (AHCIP), private insurance (depending on the type you purchase) can also be extended to pay for expenses that are not generally covered by public health insurance, such as prescription drugs.